gkalsi/blox/README.md

 RIGHT - Move Right
 SPACE - Hard Drop

-There is no soft drop as of yet
+There are no soft drops as of yet.